Why It Works

 Finally, if your mayonnaise is watery, that means it has not emulsified properly, and no amount of additional blending is going to fix that.
 Your best bet is to let the mixture settle and separate, then try again.

-Pro Tip: Be Careful With Your Extra-Virgin Oil
+Pro Tip: Be Careful With Extra-Virgin Olive Oil

 It's possible to make a truly tasty mayonnaise by using high-quality extra-virgin olive oil, but there's a problem: Blenders, food processors, and hand blenders are too powerful.